 If you have a valid HC3 certificate, write in the certificate number and the maximum your certificate says you can pay.
 You'll pay either what appears on the certificate or the actual charge, whichever is the least.

-Dentists aren't responsible for advising patients on exemptions, and it's the patient's responsibility to know if they're exempt.
+Dentists are not responsible for advising patients on exemptions, and it's the patient's responsibility to know if they're exempt.

 You'll need to show proof of your entitlement to help with dental costs.
-If you aren't sure whether you're entitled to help, you must pay.
+If you are not sure whether you're entitled to help, you must pay.
 You can claim a refund, but make sure you keep all receipts.

 How can I claim a refund?

-You can't claim a refund for the cost of private dental treatment or sundry items like toothbrushes on the NHS.
+You cannot claim a refund for the cost of private dental treatment or sundry items like toothbrushes on the NHS.